CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_RNAseq_QA.md

 ---
-title: Quality assurance of raw data from RNAseq experiments
+title: Project management and quality assurance for RNAseq projects
 tags: [bioinformatics, transcriptomics]
 keywords:
-summary: "Checking the quality of your .fastq files is an essential first step in the analysis of any RNAseq experiment.
-The protocol below outlines the steps and tools that we use for quality assurance."
+summary: "Managing your RNAseq project and checking the quality of raw data are essential first steps in the analysis of any RNAseq experiment.
+The protocol below outlines our best practices to keep  projects and data transparent, reproducible and robust."
 sidebar: mydoc_sidebar
 permalink: mydoc_RNAseq_QA.html
 folder: mydoc